 UMPJE 2026: The Complete Guide to the Uniform MPJE

-Everything you need to know about the new pharmacy law exam — states, content outline, exam format, and how to prepare.
+Everything you need to know about the new pharmacy law exam — current participating states, transition dates, exam format, score transfer, content outline, and how to prepare.

 What Is the UMPJE?

-The UMPJE (Uniform Multistate Pharmacy Jurisprudence Examination) is a new standardized pharmacy law exam developed by the National Association of Boards of Pharmacy (NABP).
+The UMPJE (Uniform Multistate Pharmacy Jurisprudence Examination) is a uniform version of the MPJE developed by the National Association of Boards of Pharmacy (NABP) for boards of pharmacy to use as an additional option for assessing pharmacy law competency.

 UMPJE vs. MPJE: Key Differences